All Episodes

 jordan holmes

-The idea of a person who is aware enough to recognize that they have been given fame and what comes with that is a modicum of power on a social media platform.
+The idea of a person who is aware enough to recognize that they have been given fame and what comes with that is a modicum of power on a social media platform, purely either because they are Elon Musk or because it is so mystifying to the rest of the human race that a human being would behave like this.

 dan friesen

-Right, and they would have a social media presence that is entirely about kissing Musk's ass and talking about how great his businesses are.
+And they would have a social media presence that is entirely about kissing Musk's ass and talking about how great his businesses are.

-That's the problem.
+But that's the problem.

-That is all behavior that is completely understandable from someone who's just obsessed with Elon Musk.
+That's where the problem comes in, is that like that is all behavior that is completely understandable from someone who's just obsessed with Elon Musk.

 jordan holmes

-This is you being Elon Musk, the person who is behaving like this, and everybody's laughing at you, because as you sit in your cage like a hunger artist, or whatever it is.
+This is you being Elon Musk, the person who is behaving like this, and everybody's laughing at you because as you sit in your cage like a hunger artist or whatever it is.

 dan friesen

-There definitely isn't, like, interest in you for your own sake.
+There definitely isn't like interest in you for your own sake.

 jordan holmes